OmerBresinski/Projx/README.md

 ## Client

 1. cd into the `client` directory
-2. Rum the following commands to start the client:
+2. Run the following commands to start the client:
 - `npm install`
 - `npm start`